The 7 Best Rifle Slings of 2026: Hands-On Tested & Reviewed

 BattleHawk Armory (See Price)

 Second, the pull tab is the same material as the sling itself.
-That means it can be tricky to grab in the dark—not a huge issue, but something to be aware of.
+That means it can be tricky to grab in the dark.
+Not a huge issue, just something to be aware of.

 Edgar Sherman Design Tactical Sling